PTCInc/vuforia-engine/README.md

 ![Vuforia Engine Logo](https://integralplm.com/wp-content/uploads/2021/12/vuforia-engine-logo.png)

 # Vuforia Engine SDK

-Issue-only repository for Vuforia Engine to report issues and share feedback.

 This **issue-only repository** for Vuforia Engine can be used to **report issues and share feedback**.
 Find a list of all reported issues and feedback via our [issue tracker](https://github.com/PTCInc/vuforia-engine/issues).

 Vuforia Engine provides APIs for all of the essential AR features like tracking images, objects, and environments.
 With these capabilities you can build entirely new AR experiences or enhance existing apps with AR features.